LucasBorboleta/pijersi/README.md

 ## General information

-Number of players: 2 / Minimum age: 8 years / Game duration: 30 minutes
+Number of players: 2 / Minimum age: 8 years / Game duration: 15 minutes

 ## Components

-You (either white or black player) has 14 cubes in your color.
+You (white/black player) has 14 cubes in your color.
 The 6 same faces of a cube define its role (example: rock).
-Your cubes are divided into 2 qualities:
+You have:

-- The cubes of the "sky" quality: 4 "rock", 4 "paper" and 4 "scissors" (here the letters "RPS").
+- 4 "rock", 4 "paper" and 4 "scissors" (the letters "R/P/S" or the symbols "circle/square/cross").
-- The cubes of the "earth" quality: 2 "wise man" (here the letter "W").
+- 2 "wise man", just called "wise" (the letter "W" or the symbol "infinity").

 The following hexagonal board, of 45 spaces and 7 lines, is arranged between the 2 players: